Building ‘bench strength’ is a strategic imperative.

 The advancement of mid-level talent’s strategic orientation and tactical execution has to match, if not advance beyond, current executives’ capabilities.
 It lands on the shoulders of executives and the board of directors to prioritize the development of those who will carry the torch into the organization’s future—by committing to the development of mid-level talent as a strategic priority.

-Peter Myers, senior vice president of CUESolutions provider DDJ Myers Ltd., Phoenix, will be a featured presenter in the Sept.
-27 CUES Webinar, “Talent: Developing & Leveraging Your Most Valuable Asset.”
+Peter Myers is SVP of CUESolutions provider DDJ Myers Ltd., Phoenix.
 For an in-depth view on leadership development as a foundation for strategic execution, download the “Missing Link in Strategic Execution: Developing Mid-Level Leaders” whitepaper in the CUES research library.

 Also from DDJ Myers on this blog: “Strategic Planning Blind Spots.”